Christie Palmerston

-Cristofero Palmerston Carandini or Christopher "Christie" Palmerston (1850 – 15 January 1897) was an Australian explorer and prospector in North Queensland.
+Cristofero Palmerston Carandini or Christopher "Christie" Palmerston (c.
+1850 – 15 January 1897) was an Australian explorer and prospector in North Queensland.
 He led several expeditions during the last quarter of the 19th century including the discovery of a route along the Mowbray River, which eventually led to the founding of Port Douglas.

 Early life

 It has been claimed that Palmerston was the natural son of Lord Palmerston.
-However, Palmerston was born in Melbourne to Casino Jerome Carandini, the 10th Marquis of Sarzano and Marie Burgess, an English-born opera singer.
+However, Palmerston was born in Melbourne, at the time in the Colony of New South Wales, unless he was younger than normally thought, to Casino Jerome Carandini, the 10th Marquis of Sarzano and Marie Burgess, an English-born opera singer.
 Palmerston was baptised Cristofero Palmerston Carandini.
 This is the name he gives on his marriage registration in 1886, when he listed his father as Casino Carandini.
 His elder brother Frank succeeded to the marquessate upon their father's death in 1870, and his sister Isabella Sara married in 1886, Sir Norman Montgomery Abercrombie Campbell, 10th Baronet.

 Employment and conviction in central Queensland

 In 1868 Christopher Palmerston, in a departure from the theatrical heritage of his family, was employed as a stockman on the Willangi cattle station near St Lawrence in the Broadsound area of central coastal Queensland.
 The station was run by brothers William and Mark Christian who were powerful squatters in the region.
 While droving cattle to Rockhampton in early 1869, Palmerston rode off on one of his employer's horses and sold the saddle to a stable owner.
 He was arrested for horse stealing and later convicted.
 Palmerston appealed the decision but it was dismissed and he was sentenced to two years in a Brisbane prison.